Neilfoster/eco-commerce/README.md

-# Eco Clean | Milestone Project 4
+# Nádúr | Milestone Project 4

 ### Why I made this site

-Eco Clean is an App that allows users to buy natural Eco friendly cleaning and self care products as an alternative to the chemical heavy versions sold in most supermarkets and stores.
+Nádúr is an App that allows users to buy natural Eco friendly cleaning and self care products as an alternative to the chemical heavy versions sold in most supermarkets and stores.
 This is my final project at the end of [Code Institute's](https://codeinstitute.net/) Full